Phase II Clinical Trial of Cannabis Derivatives

 To do this they have planned a randomised, placebo-controlled clinical trial.
 A randomised controlled trial is where people are put into groups by chance, and placebo-controlled means that not everyone will receive the cannabinoid treatment.
 This means the effect of the additional cannabinoid treatment will be clearer.

-In this trial participants with recurrent GBM will be divided into two groups, one group (2/3 of participants) will be given temozolomide plus Sativex and the second group (1/3 of participants) will be given temozolomide plus a placebo.
+In this trial participants with recurrent GBM will be divided into two groups, one group (2/3 of participants) will be given temozolomide plus nabiximols and the second group (1/3 of participants) will be given temozolomide plus a placebo.
 The experiences of these two groups will then be compared.

 People will be selected for each group by a computer.
 Neither the participant, nor the treating team, can choose or will be aware of which treatment individual participants are receiving.

-We also want to find out how patients taking Sativex plus temozolomide feel compared to those receiving temozolomide plus placebo in terms of their quality of life.
+We also want to find out how patients taking nabiximols plus temozolomide feel compared to those receiving temozolomide plus placebo in terms of their quality of life.
 All participants on the trial will receive regular follow up including clinical assessment, blood tests, MRI scans, and they will be asked to complete quality of life questionnaires.

 For more information about cannabis derivatives please see our dedicated information page